Omar Richards

-Omar Tyrell Crawford Richards (born 15 February 1998) is an English professional footballer who plays as a left back or a wing back for Premier League club Nottingham Forest.
+Omar Tyrell Crawford Richards (born 15 February 1998) is an English professional footballer who plays as a left back or a wing back for Portuguese Liga club Rio Ave, on loan from Premier League club Nottingham Forest.

 Club career

 Reading

 Richards played for local teams before he joined Fulham at age 10.
-Following his release from Fulham Under-16, he signed his first professional contract with Reading under academy manager Eamonn Dolan in July 2016.
+Following his release from Fulham Under-16, he first played at Kinetic Academy, and then he signed his first professional contract with Reading under academy manager Eamonn Dolan in July 2016.
 Reading's academy coach, David Dodds, converted him from a left-sided forward into a left-back.

 Richards made his debut for Reading under coach Jaap Stam on the opening day of the 2017–18 season, coming on as a 59th minute substitute for Jón Daði Böðvarsson following Tiago Ilori's red card.
 On 30 November 2017, Reading announced that Richards had signed a new deal with club until 2021.
 He scored his first professional goal in a 1–1 draw with Nottingham Forest on 20 February 2018.